redpanda-data/redpanda-connect-plugin-example/README.md

-Benthos Plugin Example
+Connect Plugin Example
 ======================

-This project demonstrates the recommended way to build your own Benthos component plugins and run them in a custom distribution.
+This project demonstrates the recommended way to build your own Redpanda Connect component plugins and run them in a custom distribution.

-_For an alternative project template that supports binary distribution, Docker, and Serverless deployments, see [makenew/benthos-plugin]._

 ## Build